MikeFultonDev/cics-banking-sample-application-cbsa/etc/install/base/uss_build/README.md

 The `setenv` script will:
 - Configure the Python environment and PYTHONPATH
-- Check for required Python packages (batchtsocmd, zos-ccsid-converter, zoautil_py)
+- Check for required Python packages (batchtsocmd, zoautil_py)
 - Display warnings if any dependencies are missing
 - Load host-specific configuration if available